OpenIxia/nas-cloud-demo/GCP_CL_CIDS_DUO.md

   * Username admin
   * Password Cl0udLens@dm!n

-5. In CloudLens Manager admin UI, section "Remote Access URL", change private IP address to `clm_public_ip`
+5. In CloudLens Manager admin UI, section "Remote Access URL", change private IP address to `clm_public_ip` or corresponding DNS entry.
+If you created a TLS cerficicate, upload it via "Import TLS Certificate" section.
+Use `fullchain1.pem` certificate, if you created it with certbot (Let's Encrypt).

 6. Logout from admin session and choose "Create User" with parameters of your liking.
 Login with identity of the newly created user.